Theodore Bodenwein

 Theodore Bodenwein (born Düsseldorf, Kingdom of Prussia, January 25, 1864; died New London, Connecticut, January 12, 1939) was a German-American newspaper publisher and politician.
 He was the owner and publisher of The Day newspaper in New London, Connecticut from 1891 to 1939 and served two terms as Secretary of the State of Connecticut from 1905 to 1909.

 Early life

 Bodenwein was born in Düsseldorf to Anton Bodenwein (1839-1912), a shopkeeper and shoemaker, and Agnes Bodenwein (1832-1898); Anton came to America in 1868 and his family followed him the next year.
 Bodenwein left school at the age of thirteen and in 1881 he became an apprentice in the offices of the newly-founded The Day newspaper in New London, Connecticut.
-After four years of learning the trade, he became of the founders of the Morning Telegraph of New London in 1885, which he worked on for five years until selling his share of it.
+After four years of learning the trade, he became one of the founders of the Morning Telegraph of New London in 1885, which he worked on for five years until selling his share of it.
 In September 1891 he purchased The Day from Major John Tibbits, who had left for England to be the US consul in Bradford.
 The Day being a Republican paper, Bodenwein became a Republican himself.